lpego/mzb-suite/docs/source/files/workflow_models.rst

 Workflow and Models
 ===================
-Here we illustrate the project's workflows and provide information about the models.
+Here we illustrate how to use the project's workflows and provide information about the models.
-We also show the usage of Renku workflows.

 .. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Working with the project
 ------------------------
-The two main input components are the ``images`` and the configuration ``YAML`` file, which are taken together and can then be precessed in two ways: either by using the provided shell ``.sh`` files in ``workflows/`` which is turn call the various Python scripts, or by providing the necessary running parameters  to the Python ``.py`` scripts directly.
+The two main input components are the ``images`` (stored in ``data/``) and the configuration ``YAML`` file (stored in ``configs/``), which are taken together and can then be precessed in two ways: either by using the provided bash scripts (``.sh``) in ``workflows/`` which is turn call the various Python scripts, or by providing the necessary parameters to the Python ``.py`` scripts directly.

 .. image:: ../../assets/Repo_flow_v1.3.png

-We need to specify two sets of parameters:
+There are two sets of parameters:

-    - **Running parameters:** these are basically the input and output folders for the raw data, as well as the derived data and results and model names.
-They are specified either in the workflows shell ``.sh`` files or passed directly to the Python ``.py`` scripts, see :ref:`files/workflow_models:Workflow files`.
+    - **Running parameters:** these are basically the input and output folders location for the raw data, as well as the derived data and results and model names.
+They are specified either in the workflows bash scripts (``.sh``) or can passed directly to the Python ``.py`` scripts as arguments, see :ref:`files/workflow_models:Workflow files`.
-    - **Project parameters:** these are specific to each set of data, from image resolution and format to px/mm conversion rates and so on.
-They are specified in the configuration ``YAML`` file, stored in ``configs/``, see :ref:`files/configuration:Configuration`.
+    - **Project parameters:** these are specific to each dataset, and contain project-specific parameters like image resolution, format, px/mm conversion rates and so on.
+These parameters are specified in the configuration ``YAML`` file, stored in ``configs/``, see :ref:`files/configuration:Configuration`.

 .. note::
     **TODO**: currently, notebooks are not written in a way that easily accepts different running parameters for interactive sessions, but this could be done.